Notifications

 Nomination process

-Nominations will be reviewed by the Alberta Immigrant Impact Awards committee.
-Recipients of the awards will be formally recognized at a ceremony to highlight and celebrate their achievements.
+Nominations are reviewed by the awards committee.
+Recipients of the awards are formally recognized at a ceremony to highlight and celebrate their achievements.

 Award recipients may also be asked to participate in interviews, photographs and videos to share experiences and lessons learned from their work.
 To promote their outstanding achievements, brief biographies and photos of award recipients may be shared with the public and the media.

-Awards decisions are at the discretion of the Minister of Immigration and Multiculturalism.
+Awards decisions are at the discretion of the Minister of Jobs, Economy, Trade and Immigration.

 Award recipients